 The UK’s first immersive exhibition of the much-loved tales of Julia Donaldson and illustrator Axel Scheffler.
 Expect enchanting forests, miniature towns and watery worlds.

-Walker Art Gallery in Liverpool prepares to present its blockbuster exhibition of 2019, dedicated to the life and work of the Glaswegian artist, architect and designer Charles Rennie Mackintosh – father of the UK’s part in the international Art Nouveau movement.
+Walker Art Gallery in Liverpool present one of the blockbuster exhibitions of 2019, dedicated to the life and work of the Glaswegian artist, architect and designer Charles Rennie Mackintosh – father of the UK’s part in the international Art Nouveau movement.

-For a period of one year Linda Brogan and a group of local residents, who went to the Reno nightclub in the 1970s and 80s, will occupy the Whitworth.
-The Reno, located in Moss Side, was known as a space for young mixed-race Mancunians.
-This living exhibition will tell the Reno story through its generated materials and Whitworth art.
+Award-winning playwright Linda Brogan and a group of local residents who used to attend the Reno nightclub in the 1970s and 80s prepare to occupy the Whitworth for one year.
+Located in Moss Side, the Reno was known as a space for young mixed-race Mancunians.
+This living exhibition will tell the story of the club through art and archive materials.